 Addressing the needs of these at-risk categories should be a top priority for both local program design and state policy.
 Examples of two-generation strategies on the program level include:

 - Providing child care and enrichment activities at adult education sites.

 - Offering adult education in programs such as Head Start that serve children (a very small number of counties in Michigan do this).

 - Making sure that individuals who enroll in adult education are made aware of public assistance for which they may be eligible.

 On the state level, Michigan can implement two-generation polices that make it easier for parents to access child care or be involved with their children’s education while receiving basic skills instruction, examples of which include:

 - Making low-income adult education students categorically eligible for subsidized child care or raising the income eligibility level.
-Currently, a single parent with two children can get a subsidy only if her income is at or below $23,880 per year (only 110% of 2015 federal poverty guidelines).
+Currently, a single parent with two children can get a subsidy only if her or his annual income is at or below 121% of the federal poverty guidelines ($21,144 in 2018).

 - Raising the child care subsidy level to a higher percentage of the market rate in order to cover more of the actual child care costs, and removing the paperwork barriers that discourage or prevent this population from making use of the subsidy even when eligible.8

 - Making adult education services an integral part of all Pathways to Potential school programs.9